-We have plans for at least three types of raised beds and for at least three reasons:
+We have plans for at least four types of raised beds:

-- Hugelkultur raised beds - these use layers of organic matter on top of part-buried logs.
+Hugelkultur raised beds - these use layers of organic matter on top of part-buried logs.
 They are good for using up materials that would otherwise be garden waste and improve fertility and water retention.
 In 2016, we started to make three using felled logs from the park and branches, leaves, meadow cuttings, turf and soil from the garden.
 We have subsequently raided two of these for logs to make the hibernaculum, for around the pond and branches to fill the tall raised beds.
-We have also been advised to make flat topped beds because in this setting they will be better for access and watering.
-We need to find some scaffolding boards to complete these.
+One became an open woodpile trench and we will probably continue to add logs to this. ~

 One became a wildlife habitat - i.e. covered in grass and colonised by a big bramble.
 In 2018, we cleared the beds and in February 2019, we have made three middle-height raised beds for a kiwi berry plant and some more pumpkin growing.
 Flat topped beds are easier for access and watering.
 We bought some tanalised wood for this - we just didn’t have the time to take apart pallets and they will last much longer.